DEFRA/ffc-development-guide/docs/index.md

 This guide assumes that Developers already understand and follow these [core standards](https://github.com/DEFRA/software-development-standards/).

+## GDS standards

+The Government Digital Service (GDS) also have a set of standards that all government services must adhere to.
+These are also assumed to be understood and followed by developers working within FCP.

+Read the full [GDS Service Manual](https://www.gov.uk/service-manual/service-standard) for more information.

 ## Getting started

 The best place to start as a new developer joining FCP is to read the [Getting Started](getting-started.md) guide.